mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ### `hatch run example`

 `hatch run example` runs a hot-reloading example dashboard on port 8050.
-On GitHub Codespaces, this [runs automatically on startup](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace) and is labeled as "scratch_dev example".
+On GitHub Codespaces, this [runs automatically on startup](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace) and is labeled as `scratch_dev example`.
 On your local machine, you can access the dashboard by pointing your browser to [http://localhost:8050](http://localhost:8050).

 By default, this command runs the dashboard configured in `vizro-core/examples/scratch_dev/app.py`.
 This dashboard is used as a temporary "scratch" playground during development.
 Since it is opened automatically in GitHub Codespaces, it's the perfect place to demonstrate or test out a new feature you're developing.
 PR reviewers can then immediately see exactly what your changes do by opening a codespace on your branch.